Fashion Face Off: Victoria’s Secret vs. Savage X Fenty

 These opinions bring up questions not only about lingerie, but also shopping as a whole; they illustrate the difficulty of always being politically and ethically mindful when shopping.
 After all, it is not just Victoria’s Secret that is controversial.
 Think about Gucci, H&M, and even Chick-Fil-A, all of which have had their fair share of controversy.
 Gucci had a blackface scandal, H&M, a culturally insensitive photoshoot, and Chick-Fil-A, a virulently homophobic owner.

 So, can Rihanna’s attempt at revolutionizing lingerie throw brands like Victoria’s Secret into the gutter?
-Will her efforts reach everyone—even those who do fit into the company’s image?
+Will her efforts reach everyone—even those who don’t entirely fit into her company’s image?
 We will have to wait and find out.